prcleary/deef/README.md

 ![Compatible widgets](img/widgets.png)

-Text Form Fields are currently not reliably extracted due to the complexity of the XML underlying `.docx` files.
-It is safest to use a table to structure your questionnaire and to put each widget in a separate cell.
+Limitation: Text Form Field data extracted may include other text in the same paragraph as the content control so it is safest to use a table to structure your questionnaire and to put each content control in a separate cell.

 Data can be copied to the clipboard or downloaded from the app as CSV or Microsoft Excel files.